 Courses appropriate for prospective majors

-For Prospective Majors, Science Majors, and Pre-Health Students
+For Prospective Majors, Science Majors, Pre-Health Students, and 3-2 Engineering Students

-There are two introductory level chemistry courses are offered in the fall semester of the first year, but it is essential to understand the difference between them:
+Two introductory level chemistry courses are offered in the fall semester, but it is essential to understand the difference between them:

 CHEM 131/132, General Chemistry with Lab, is a two-semester introductory sequence for science majors or pre-health students.
-These courses include lecture and lab, and students must select a lab that corresponds to the specified lecture.
+These courses include lecture and lab, and students must select a lab day and a lecture section in order to register for CHEM 131/132.
+CHEM 131 is offered in the fall only, so in order to begin chemistry, you must select CHEM 131 during course selection for the fall.

 CHEM 141, Accelerated General Chemistry with Lab, is a one-semester introductory course for especially well-prepared science majors or pre-health students.
-Students place into this course by their performance on the Chemistry Placement Exam given in the summer before the first year.
+Students place into this course by their performance on the Chemistry Placement Exam given in the summer before the first year, and the opportunity to request CHEM 141 is offered to students for the first year.
+CHEM 141 is offered in the fall semester only.
+This course is intended for first year students; sophomores who have extraordinary circumstances require special permission to register for CHEM 141.

-It is highly recommended that science students take CHEM 131/132 in the first year, especially those who want to study abroad during the junior year.
+It is highly recommended that science and pre-health students take CHEM 131/132 in their first year, especially those who want to study abroad during the junior year.
 CHEM 131 is offered only in the fall and is a pre-requisite for CHEM 132, which is offered only in the spring.

 MATH 170 & 171, Single Variable Calculus and Multivariable Calculus, should be taken as early as possible to allow a wider choice of chemistry electives in upper-class years.